HamdyAbdELFatah/HamdyAbdELFatah/README.md

 ### Hi 👋, I'm Hamdy Abd El Fattah
 #### A passionate Android Developer and Competitive Programmer who has a great  experience using Android SDK with Java & Kotlin programming languages, applies new  technologies and follow best practices to make the code clean, readable, usable and  efficient by using the best algorithm to solve the problem

-Skills: Android / Kotlin / Java / Jetpack / Data structure and Algorithms
+Skills: Android / Flutter / Kotlin / Java / Jetpack / Data structure and Algorithms

 - 💬 Ask me about Android Development
 - 📫 How to reach me: HamdyAbdElFattah14@gmail.com